aannestad/clientWPStest/README.md

 A client and web-proxy-server with raw HTTP

 ### About
-This implementation lets client (C) and server (WPS) communicate by UDP, returning header info of TCP proxies of raw HTTP requests
+This implementation lets client (C) and server (WPS) communicate by UDP, returning header info of TCP proxies of raw HTTP requests.

 An example run of hosthame [vg.no](www.vg.no) returns the printout: